yhsh/QingFeiYang/English Version.md

 4. modify home carousel figure for net
 5. repair the next song BUG

 Update time: 17:48:15 December 29, 2017
 1. new paragraph pages
 2. to implement custom pull refresh
 3. to implement more custom drop-down loads
 4. to solve drop-down loading more bug

 Update time: 17:41:22 December 28, 2017
 1. beautify the music playback interface
 2. play music to improve the user experience
-3. add the next play
+3. add the next playThe big reform of the
-The big reform of the 4. playback interface
+4. playback interface
 5. increase the song's lyric function and the color of the lyrics.

 Update time: 16:31:48 December 27, 2017
 1. new beauty chart page